aboutcode-org/aboutcode-toolkit/REFERENCE.rst

     --fetch-license

-        Fetch licenses text from a DejaCode API. and create <license>.LICENSE side-by-side with the generated .ABOUT file using data fetched from the DejaCode License Library.
+        Fetch licenses text from a DejaCode API, and create <license>.LICENSE side-by-side with the generated .ABOUT file using the data fetched from the DejaCode License Library.

         This option requires 2 parameters:
             api_url - URL to the DJE License Library.